cypress-io/cypress-documentation/content/guides/component-testing/events-angular.md

 In most cases, you will find yourself repeatedly creating a `cy.spy()` for each of your component `@Output()`(s).
 Because of this, we created an easy mechanism to handle this for you.
-This feature, can be turned on by passing the `autoSpyOutputs` flag into your `MountConfig`.
+This feature can be turned on by passing the `autoSpyOutputs` flag into your `MountConfig`.
 After your component has been mounted you can then access each of the generated spies using the `@Output()` property name + `Spy`.
 So our `change` property can be accessed via its alias of